Sequoia and Kings Canyon National Parks

 Kings Canyon

-Lower Kings Canyon exhibits the V shape of an eroded valley more than the U shape of a glacial valley.
-Roads End (where the lodging and trail heads are mostly located) is only a little lower than Yosemite Valley, but is much warmer due to lattitude (i.e. it is about 100 miles South of Yosemite), shape of canyon, amount of water, etc. Plus, the rain and snow generally decreases as you go south along the Sierra (or more generally south along the Pacific coast with the Sierra variation only a small part of that).
+The Lower Kings Canyon has the V shape of an eroded valley rather than the U shape of a glacial valley.
+Roads End (with lodge and trail heads) is only a little lower than Yosemite Valley, but is much warmer (it is about 100 miles South of Yosemite).
+There is less water since rain and snow generally decrease as you go south along the Sierra.
+Access is limited in winter because the road is closed.

 Some references call this the deepest canyon in some subset of the world (with the depth measured somewhere in the vacinity of this picture).
-Since there is no really obvious flat top for the canyon (as is the case of the Grand Canyon) I take no stand on how deep it may be, except to say it is not an easy hike up.
-The view is primarily up the Middle Fork, but the road is up the South Fork (to the right).
-Access to areas on the North Fork is via other routes (e.g. Courtwright Reservoir).
-These are far more interesting for hiking than the lower Middle Fork, and for most purposes, the trails that leave the hot, dusty, low end of the road at Cedar Grove.
+There is no really obvious flat top for the canyon (as is the case of the Grand Canyon), and however deep it is not an easy hike up.
+The view is primarily up the Middle Fork (which leads to Muir Pass and Palisade Creek but the road is up the South Fork (to the right).
+Access to the North Fork is via other routes (e.g. Courtwright Reservoir).
+These trips are far more interesting than the lower Middle Fork, and the trails that leave the hot, dusty, low end of the road at Cedar Grove.

 Mineral King

-Mineral King is a separate valley -- East Fork of the Kaweah, which was first developed as a mining area.
-This prior development kept the area outside of the early park boundaries.
-Mineral King was added to the park after a series of events that led to a proposed ski resort that finally alerted people to the potential of this region and the need to protect it.
-Thus there are groups of private cabins and abandoned concrete dams enlarging lakes.
-The mining was not as extensive as the classical gold rush regions or parts of Colorado, but traces will remain for a few more centuries.
-The road remains closed through the winter, but is not as bad as people often describe it, assuming that you do not mind constant curves, constant up hill, and a minimal two lanes.
-Compared to many other Sierra access roads, this one is very good.
+Mineral King is a separate valley originally developed as a mining area.
+This development kept the area outside of the early park boundaries (it is adjacent to the inital section of the park around Hockett Meadow).
+Mineral King was added after a ski resort proposal that served to alert people to the potential of this region and the need to protect it.
+The mining was not as extensive as the California gold country or parts of Colorado, but traces (cabins, dams, mine shafts) will remain for a few more centuries.
+Private cabins and other structures remain from the time before the Park Service took over management.
+The road closes through the winter, but is not as bad as often described.
+It is constant curves, constant up hill, and a minimal width for two lanes.
+But, compared to many other Sierra access roads, this one is very good.

-There are several campgrounds and a privately operated "lodge" (Silver City Resort) so that you can spend some time in this remote, yet accessible, valley.
-Most hiking starts out UP, but leads to lakes and passes relatively quickly (relative to Cedar Grove it is quick).
+Silver City Resort and several campgrounds provide accomodations.
+Most hiking starts out going UP, but leads to lakes and passes relatively quickly.
 Sawtooth (peak and pass) is a good hike.
-Sawtooth peak is visible from other parts of the park such as Alta Peak.
+Sawtooth peak is visible from other parts of the park such as from Alta Peak across the Kaweah River.

 Sequoia Back Country

-Most of Sequoia and Kings Canyon is managed as Wilderness (essentially everything more than 1 mile from a road -- wilderness is best defined by what the law that created wilderness areas says, not by anything else).
-It is also where you see fewer people.
-We have spent several consecutive days on major trails (i.e. the Muir Trail), and encountered less than 5 people.
+Most of Sequoia and Kings Canyon is managed as Wilderness (essentially everything more than 1 mile from a road -- wilderness is best defined by what the Wilderness Act of 1964 says, not by anything else).
+The Wilderness has far fewer people.
 You have to walk to see it.
-Horses are allowed on most of the trails -- like everything this is both good and bad (it means trails need to be well constructed, but also that trails can be dusty).

 Kings Canyon Back Country

-The wilderness of both parks is accessible from a variety of points and provides diverse experiences.
-The divide between the Kings and Kern is Forrester Pass.
+The divide between the Kings and Kern Rivers includes Forrester Pass (13,160ft, the highest point on the Pacific Crest Trail).
 Going south, be sure to make the turn at the top or bring your parachute.
-The Kings Canyon wilderness has numerous basins, lakes passes, side trips, and alternate access trails to the east (many of which are not for the lazy -- e.g. Sawmill, Baxter, Taboose) or from the north via the hydro power lakes (Courtright, Edison, Florence) built by SCE or PGE.
-At least these are outside the park, unlike San Francisco and its destruction of Yosemite.
+Kings Canyon wilderness has numerous basins, lakes passes, side trips, and alternate trails to the east (Sawmill, Baxter, Taboose, or Kearsarge) or from the north via SCE or PGE lakes (Courtright, Edison, Florence).
+At least these are outside the park, unlike Hetch Hetchy where San Francisco continues its destruction of Yosemite.
+The Rae Lakes region is separate to reduce file sizes.

 Redwoods vs. Sequoias

-Are they the same?
-(No) How do you tell them apart? (other than location)
+How do you tell them apart?
+(Other than location.)

 Some History and more Information